0832389/GurmansBookStores/GurmansBookStores/README.txt

 Did changes as mentioned in ppt.
 Build the solution and did commits to guthub,
 Now, added CategoryController.cs in Areas/Admin and did changes to use IUnitOfWork.
+Added Index.cshtml view to Category folder created in Areas/Views.
+Added code using the files provided.
+Now, _Layout.cshtml, moved the category link to Content Management Dropdown.